-While traditions around the table and activities done weekly will be remembered as a whole, the things we do as a family, and many times extended family, only once a year are remembered in a much different light.
-Maybe because they are usually out of the realm of every-day life.
+While we love all kinds of activities that will be remembered as some of our family traditions, the things we do as a family – often with extended family – only once a year are remembered in a much different light.
+These yearly family traditions are more talked about and loved, maybe because they are usually out of the realm of every-day life.

 For a long time.
 So don’t mess with these.

 1. The BIG Birthday Party.